 Why Establishing Paternity Matters in Florida

 For children born to unmarried parents, being the biological father does not automatically grant enforceable visitation rights or decision-making authority.
-While recent updates to Florida law have expanded the rights of unwed fathers who acknowledge paternity, obtaining a court order is still the only way to ensure a guaranteed, enforceable time-sharing schedule that cannot be arbitrarily changed by the other parent.
+Obtaining a court order is the only way to ensure a guaranteed, enforceable time-sharing schedule that cannot be arbitrarily altered by the other parent.
+A Final Judgment of Paternity under §742.031, Fla.
+Stat. is required to create an enforceable parenting plan.

 The Benefits of Legal Paternity

-- For the Father: It secures your legal standing to request time-sharing (visitation) and participate in major decisions regarding the childβs education, healthcare, and religious upbringing.
-It also gives you “standing” to object to an adoption.
+For the Father: Secures legal standing to request time-sharing and participate in major decisions regarding the child’s education, healthcare, and religious upbringing.
+Also grants standing to object to an adoption.

-- For the Mother: It creates the legal mechanism to request enforceable child support, share the costs of healthcare and insurance, and share the financial burden of birth-related expenses.
+For the Mother: Creates the legal mechanism to request enforceable child support obligations and guidelines, share the costs of healthcare and insurance, and recover birth-related expenses.

-For the Child: It provides access to paternal medical history, inheritance rights, eligibility for Social Security or Veteranβs benefits, and the emotional security of knowing their true identity.
+For the Child: Provides access to paternal medical history, inheritance rights, eligibility for Social Security or Veteran’s benefits, and the legal security of a formally established identity.

 Three Ways to Establish Paternity in Florida